 Intelligent Tracking Prevention (ITP) is a new feature that was launched with Apple’s Safari 11 browser.
 ITP is a machine learning model used to identify and classify which top domains use cross-site tracking.
 If ITP classifies a website as having the ability to track users cross-site, the website is subject to stricter cookie policies.
 Specifically, any third-party cookies or cookies from sites classified by ITP will be automatically purged after 24 hours of inactivity.
-For all other sites, first-party cookies will be automatically purged after 30 days of inactivity.
+With Safari ITP 2.1, all client-side cookies will be automatically purged after 7 days of inactivity.

 Will Intelligent Tracking Prevention impact Segment’s analytics.js library?

 Safari ITP 2.1 will expire client-side, first-party cookies after 7 days.
 Analytics.js uses a combination of cookies and local storage to ensure that your data is as high fidelity as possible while still comforming to strict first-party standards.